base-fullstack-it/base-javaspring-userroles/README.md

-this will be jwt without user roles
+this will be jwt user roles